Diabetes and Digital Signage

 In the last 12-years during which we have been involved with over 15000 digital signage projects across 30+ countries, I’ve never heard a client say their electrician is managing digital signage and it’s great, or that their website management company built a robust, future-proofed, remotely managed digital signage network.
 The stories I hear are ones of HORROR:

-Frequently, the client will try to make the system work for them but too often, they’ll call us in a couple of years, or within the same year to diagnose their network.
-Very few times we can undo what was done, but most of the time we have to scrap the entire project and start from scratch.
+Frequently, the client will try to make the system work for them.
+But, too often, they’ll call us in a couple of years, or within the same year to diagnose their network.
+Very few times we can undo what the client has done.
+But, most of the time we have to scrap the entire project and start from scratch.

 No matter how we do it, we always start with really understanding what the client is looking for.
 Being specialists, it is easier for us to forecast (with some degree of probability) what their future intentions will look like.
 Mostly we do an accurate prediction, sometimes we can’t.